 - The surge in feel-good hormones also promotes a more relaxed and calm state of being, making it easier to achieve restful sleep, which is a critical part in maintaining a high-functioning immune system.

 - Just as bad habits can slow your immune system, positive habits (such as a healthy sleep schedule and active sex life) can help boost your immune system, which can prevent you from becoming sick.

 Orgasms are a very common human phenomenon.
-The physical and mental health benefits have been researched frequently as a result, and yet, there is still so much to be learned about how our bodies and brains react to the chemicals and hormones released during and after experiencing this type of sexual release.
+The physical and mental health benefits of orgasms have been researched frequently, yet there is still so much to be learned about how our bodies and brains react to the chemicals and hormones released during and after experiencing this type of sexual release.

 Masturbation causes a rush of dopamine, which is a chemical that is associated with our ability to feel pleasure.
 Along with the rush of dopamine that is released during an orgasm, there is also a release of a hormone called oxytocin, which is commonly referred to as the “love hormone.”

 This concoction of chemicals does more than just boost our mood, it also can play a key role in decreasing stress and promoting relaxation.
 Oxytocin decreases cortisol, which is a stress hormone that is usually present (in high volumes) during times of anxiety, fear, panic, or distress.

 According to BDSM and fetish researcher Dr. Gloria Brame, an orgasm is the biggest non-drug induced blast of dopamine that we can experience.
 By boosting the oxytocin and dopamine levels and subsequently decreasing our cortisol levels, the brain is placed in a more relaxed, euphoric, and calm state.

 How do those effects on the brain from reaching orgasm translate to boosting our immune system and making our body healthier?